-Security level Minimum force Characteristics, common applications and examples High- 10.0 - made of durable and tamper-resistant materials such as high-strength security kilonewton steel or alloy with the intent to delay intrusion and generally requires level seal (kN) specialised tools such as bolt cutters or cable cutters for removal of seal; - provides a high level of security and tamper evidence, and is commonly used for securing high-value or high-risk goods such as hazardous materials, defence goods or pharmaceuticals; and - common examples include container seals, cable seals and bar seals.
-Security 2.3kN - made of materials such as hardened steel or high-strength plastic that level seal provide limited resistance to intrusion and typically require lightweight tools for removal of seal; - provides a higher level of security than indicative level seals and tamper evidence, which is suitable for securing goods requiring a moderate level of security such as general cargo; and - common examples include cable seals and metal strap seals.
-Indicative Less than - made of materials that can be easily broken by hand or by using a simple level seal 2.3kN snipping or shearing tool such as pliers or scissors; - provides evidence of tampering or unauthorised access with little physical security, and is commonly used for low-value and low-risk goods such as packaging materials and consumer goods with minimal security requirements; and - common examples include plastic seals.
+Security Minimum level force Characteristics, common applications and examples High- security level seal 10.0 kilonewton (kN) specialised tools such as bolt cutters or cable cutters for removal of seal; - provides a high level of security and tamper evidence, and is commonly used for securing high-value or high-risk goods such as hazardous materials, defence goods or pharmaceuticals; and Security level seal 2.3kN common examples include container seals, cable seals and bar seals. made of materials such as hardened steel or high-strength plastic that provide limited resistance to intrusion and typically require lightweight tools for removal of seal; provides a higher level of security than indicative level seals and tamper evidence, which is suitable for securing goods requiring a moderate level of security such as general cargo; and common examples include cable seals and metal strap seals.
+Indicative level seal Less than 2.3kN made of materials that can be easily broken by hand or by using a simple snipping or shearing tool such as pliers or scissors; provides evidence of tampering or unauthorised access with little physical security, and is commonly used for low-value and low-risk goods such as packaging materials and consumer goods with minimal security requirements; and common examples include plastic seals.

-\ As per the International Organization for Standardization (ISO) 17712 for the classification, acceptance and withdrawal of mechanical freight container seals, which may differ from other definitions (Source: ISO).
+^{} As per the International Organization for Standardization (ISO) 17712 for the classification, acceptance and withdrawal of mechanical freight container seals, which may differ from other definitions (Source: ISO).
 Notes: (1) The minimum force in kN is the minimum tensile strength or resistance before a seal breaks.
 One newton is defined as the force required to accelerate an object with a mass of one kilogram at a rate of one meter per second per second.
 (2) The above ISO classification is for mechanical freight container seals but is sometimes also used as an indication of the security level of seals for other applications.